Information for training providers

 The PDP contains classroom training with a written (multiple choice) exam along with a practical assessment, both of which need to be completed every five years.
 Candidates are also required to attend classroom training and a practical assessment every 12 months to maintain the validity of their PDP.

-There must be no more than four months between passing the two elements that make up the PDP (five-year classroom training with exam and the practical assessment).
+There must be no more than four months between passing the two elements that make up the PDP (five-year classroom training with exam (25W) and the practical assessment (25P)).
+These can be taken in any order.